Elastic and resonance structures of the nucleon from hadronic tensor in lattice QCD: implications for neutrino-nucleon scattering and hadron physics: Matrix elements extraction for the elastic and transition form factors

-{ Comparison of the longitudinal helicity amplitude, $S_{1/2}(Q^2)$ associated with the nucleon to Roper transition form factor.
+{ Comparison of the longitudinal helicity amplitude, $S_{1/2}(Q^2)$ associated with the lattice QCD extraction of the nucleon to its excitation transitions compared with the experimental extraction of the $S_{1/2}(Q^2)$ associated with nucleon to Roper transition by the CLAS collaboration~\cite{CLAS:2009ces,CLAS:2012wxw}.
 The estimation of the $S_{1/2}$ amplitude in lattice QCD is based on the $G_E^*(Q^2)$ form factor, as detailed in the main text.
-The red data points represent the experimental extraction of $S_{1/2}$, compiled from the reference~\cite{Mokeev:2023zhq}.
-As explained in the text, the helicity amplitude depicted in Fig.~\ref{fig:S12} will progressively approach the experimental determination as the lattice QCD calculation approaches the physical quark mass.} \eefs{mockdemocn}
+The red data points represent the experimental extraction of $S_{1/2}$ by the CLAS collaboration~\cite{CLAS:2009ces,CLAS:2012wxw}, compiled from the reference~\cite{Mokeev:2023zhq}. } \eefs{mockdemocn}